Where is the 2014 Fall Meeting being held?

 How do I withdraw my abstract?

 To withdraw your abstract, you should decline your invitation to present your paper in the abstract submission tool.
 By declining your invitation to present at the meeting, your abstract will be automatically withdrawn from the program.
 The deadline to withdraw your abstract is 31 October.

 What is the invitation I received by email?

-The invitation you receive in October is your acceptance letter and invitation to present at the 2014 Fall Meeting.
+The invitation you received on 3 October is your acceptance letter and invitation to present at the 2014 Fall Meeting.